-Unfortunately, Maya Angelou passed away 28th May 2014 at the age of 86.
+Unfortunately, Maya Angelou passed away on 28th May 2014 at the age of 86.
 She had reportedly been working on another book before she died, an autobiography about her experiences with national and world leaders.
-She made the world a better place and her legacy will live on through years.
+She made the world a better place and her legacy will live on through the years.

 I am grateful to be, have been loved and to be loved now and to be able to love because that liberates, love liberates.
 It doesn’t just hold, that’s ego, love liberates.